 SIGN UP TO RECEIVE EMAIL UPDATES

-Silencers are regulated under the National Firearms Act (NFA) of 1934, which is a branch of the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
-To legally purchase or possess a silencer you must:
+Suppressors are regulated under the National Firearms Act (NFA) of 1934, which is a branch of the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
+To legally purchase or possess a suppressor you must:

-- Be at least 21 years of age to purchase a silencer from a dealer.
+- Be at least 21 years of age to purchase a suppressor from a dealer.

-- Be at least 18 years of age to purchase a silencer from an individual on a Form 4 to Form 4 transfer (contingent on state laws).
+- Be at least 18 years of age to purchase a suppressor from an individual on a Form 4 to Form 4 transfer (contingent on state laws).

-- Be at least 18 years of age to possess a silencer as a beneficiary of a trust or as a member of a corporation (contingent on state laws).
+- Be at least 18 years of age to possess a suppressor as a beneficiary of a trust or as a member of a corporation (contingent on state laws).

 - Be a resident of the United States.